nsheff/LOLA/README.md

 --------------------------------------------------------------------------------
 ### Building a custom database

 LOLA provides functions that can read your bed files, building a custom database.
 Start by creating collections of bed files: a collection is just a folder with a bunch of bed files in it.
 For example, you may find a paper that produced 100 data sets you're interested in testing for overlap with your data.
 To make a collection for the paper, create a folder, name it after the paper, and then put the 100 bed files into the folder.
-Drop this collection into a parent database folder that holds all your collections, and you're good to go!@
+Drop this collection into a parent database folder that holds all your collections, and you're good to go!

 ##### Guidelines for collections